fils/CDFRegistryWG/README.md

 ## Errata
+### On ad hoc implementation
+As noted in item 4 a test crawler, harvester and indexer is being developed at [contextBuilder](https://github.com/fils/contextBuilder).
+This is a simple (and not production ready) application for harvesting from a whitelist and extracting the JSON-LD package.
+The next step will be to convert this JSON-LD to triples and moved into a standard triple store.

 ### On external vocabularies
 registryC5 is testing some external vocabulary uses.
 It is valid JSON-LD but Google will always through an error since it doesn't see this as a property of some